MicrosoftDocs/dynamics-365-intelligent-order-management/topics/lab-create-policies.md

 ## Publish the header validation policy

+To publish the header validation policy, follow these steps.

 1. Go to the order header validation policy you created.
 You should be on this screen already if you followed the above steps.
 1. Select **Publish**.

 ## Create new line validation policy

+To create a new line validation policy, follow these steps.

 1. Go to **Orchestration \> Policies** and select **New**.
 1. For **Policy Name**, enter "Order line validation policy".